jmitchell35/holbertonschool-shell/basics/README.md

 9-firstdirdeletion deletes my_first_directory in the temporary files directory 10-back changes the cwd to the previous one
-11-lists displays the content of active wd, parent directory and /boot directories as a long format list
+11-lists displays the content of active wd, parent directory and /boot directories as a long format list 12-file_type displqys file type of a iamafile located in /tmp